-The Analog 410 Series cards provide four RJ11 connectors for access to the FXS and/or FXO modules installed in the available slots.
-The diagram in Table A-1 on page 56 provides the pinout for this connector.
+The Octal Analog Series cards provide eight RJ11 connectors for access to the FXS and/or FXO modules installed in the available slots.
+The diagram in Table A-1 on page 54 provides the pinout for this connector.

-Only qualified service personnel should continue with hardware installation and configuration of the Analog 410 Series card.
+Only qualified service personnel should continue with hardware installation and configuration of the Octal Analog Series card.
 Users should not attempt to perform these functions themselves.
+The installer must ensure that the equipment is permanently connected equipment, pluggable type B or connected to a socket-outlet that has been checked to ensure that it is reliably earthed in accordance with the National Electrical Code.